solegalli/trainindatablog/_posts/2022-08-16-lasso-feature-selection-with-python.md

 image: assets/images/posts/lasso/lasso.png
 ---

 Lasso is a regularization constraint introduced to the objective function of linear models in order to prevent overfitting of the predictive model to the data.
 The name Lasso stands for Least Absolute Shrinkage and Selection Operator.

 It turns out that the Lasso regularization has the ability to set some coefficients to zero.
 This means that Lasso can be used for variable selection in machine learning.
 If the coefficients that multiply some features are 0, we can safely remove those features from the data.
 The remaining are the important features in the data.

 Lasso was designed to improve the interpretability of machine learning models by reducing the number of features.
+People can better understand the decisions made by a linear model, if they are based on fewer variables.

-Other regularization methods, like Ridge regression or elastic net, do not share this property.
+Other regularization methods, like Ridge regression or elastic net, do not share this property of setting the coefficients to zero, and therefore do not have the intrinsic capability to select features.

 ![lasso feature selection]({{ site.baseurl }}/assets/images/posts/lasso/gradient-descent.gif)

-Let’s do a short recap on linear models and regularization.
+Let’s begin by doing a short recap on linear models and regularization.

 *For tutorials on feature selection check out our course [Feature Selection for Machine Learning](https://www.trainindata.com/p/feature-selection-for-machine-learning) or our